kokuwaio/helm-charts/charts/fluentd-elasticsearch/README.md

 If you were using `awsSigningSidecar` to set up an AWS signing sidecar proxy, this has now moved to the `extraContainers` property.
 The example in the `values.yaml` shows the equivalent AWS signing sidecar configuration expressed now as `extraContainers`.

 ### From a version < 12.0.0 to version => 13.0.0

+- nothing to do

+### From a version < 13.0.0 to version => 14.0.0

+- nothing to do
+- docker image repository changed to ghcr.io/kokuwaio/fluentd-elasticsearch

 #### The following fields were changed in the elasticsearch block